 Script Supervisors

-Professional continuity management ensuring your Canadian production cuts seamlessly.
+Pro scene matching management making sure your Canadian production cuts seamlessly.

-A script supervisor tracks continuity, timing, and script coverage throughout the shooting process, maintaining detailed records of every take.
-They ensure that wardrobe, props, actor positions, and dialogue remain consistent across shots that may be filmed days or weeks apart.
-Whether shooting at Pinewood Toronto Studios or across Vancouver and Montreal's diverse locations, continuity tracking keeps Canada's high-volume production slate on course.
+Here is how this works in practice.
+A script supervisor tracks scene matching, timing, and script coverage across the shooting process, keeping detailed records of each take.
+They make sure that wardrobe, props, actor positions, and dialogue stay steady across shots that may be filmed days or weeks apart.
+Whether shooting at Pinewood Toronto Studios or across Vancouver and Montreal\'s varied locations, scene matching tracking keeps Canada\'s high-volume production slate on course.

-We connect you with script supervisors who bring meticulous attention to detail and calm efficiency to every set.
-Our network includes script supervisors experienced with Telefilm Canada-funded features, US studio productions shooting in Vancouver, and French-language productions out of Montreal.
+Here is the short of it.
+We connect you with script supervisors who bring careful attention to detail and calm efficiency to each set.
+Our network has script supervisors skilled with Telefilm Canada-funded features, US studio shoots in Vancouver, and French-language shoots out of Montreal.

 ACT 01